matthewmueller/dom-iterator/Readme.md

 # dom-iterator

-  Iterate over DOM nodes.
-A better [NodeIterator](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator).
+  Feature-rich, well-tested Iterator for traversing DOM nodes.
+A better version of [NodeIterator](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator).
 Travels in both directions.

   Can be used in node.js with [mini-html-parser](http://github.com/matthewmueller/mini-html-parser).